bulgantamiri/fibostackclient/doc/source/configuration/index.rst

 Global Options
 --------------

-The :ref:`openstack manpage <manpage>` lists all of the global options recognized by OpenStackClient and the default authentication plugins.
+The :ref:`fibostack manpage <manpage>` lists all of the global options recognized by fibostackClient and the default authentication plugins.

 Environment Variables
 ---------------------

-The :ref:`openstack manpage <manpage>` also lists all of the environment variables recognized by OpenStackClient and the default authentication plugins.
+The :ref:`fibostack manpage <manpage>` also lists all of the environment variables recognized by fibostackClient and the default authentication plugins.

 Configuration Files